2024 Franchise Opportunity Lead Generation Best Practices

 Top research firm Forrester determined on the average purchase, 67% of purchasing decisions are made online.
 FPG research backs this up.
 Those who purchase franchises consume far more information early in the process than those who do not invest (3 hours versus 20 minutes) and visit the franchise opportunity website many more times (16 visits for buyers vs. 3.5 visits on average for leads).
 Franchise leads and franchise buyers are distinctly different groups.

-2. Buyers demand more information than everyone else on your site.
+- Buyers demand more information than everyone else.

-- Advertising and organic efforts (SEO, social media posts), should drive likely buyers to your franchise opportunity website.
+- Advertising and organic efforts should drive likely buyers to your franchise opportunity website.
 Share compelling parts of your brand story that are appropriate for each marketing channel.

 - Your franchise opportunity website should use brand storytelling, video, infographics, testimonials, and other content to explain why your franchise opportunity is unique, profitable, valuable to the customer, valuable to the franchisees, and sustainable.